cesesteban/cesesteban/README.md

 #### I'm Full Stack Web Developer
 *******************************************************************************************************************************************
 #### EL CLUB EXCEL PROCESS
-Data process aplication React, Material UI and react-dropzone.
+Data process application React, Material UI and react-dropzone.

 Process an excel with tickets and generate a monthly summary with the products and services provided by the professional.